 - salt and pepper, to taste

-- Mix cream cheese, sour cream, and mayonnaise until well blended.
+- In a large mixing bowl, mix cream cheese, sour cream, and mayonnaise until well blended.

-- In blender, pulse-blend spinach, artichoke hearts, and toasted garlic.
-Do not blend too fine.
+- In food processor, pulse-blend spinach, artichoke hearts, and toasted garlic.
+Do not chop too fine.
 Add to cream cheese mixture and mix well.

-- Chill for several hours to blend flavors.
+- Cover bowl and chill dip for at least 1 hour to blend flavors.
 Serve with vegetables, crackers, or a variety of breads torn or cut into bite-sized chunks.